pub struct ExportCfg {

 }Expand description

-Configuration for exporting a trajectory to parquet.
+Configuration for exporting from Nyx to local disk.

 Fields§